M.N. Jehan: International career

-In 1959, Jehan was first selected by the Pakistan national team for an unofficial friendly tour to Burma, where he scored on several occasions including a hat-trick.
+In 1959, Jehan was first selected by the Pakistan national team for the tour to Burma, where he scored in a 2–4 loss.

 In 1960, Jehan represented Pakistan in the Merdeka Tournament held in Malaya where he scored a goal in a record 7–0 victory over Thailand.
 The next year, Jehan managed to score in the 26th minute in a 4–0 victory over Burma during one of the test matches in East Pakistan.

 On 26 August 1962, he scored all goals in a 4–1 victory during an exhibition game against East Pakistan XI before the next Merdeka Tournament.
 He was member of the national squad which finished runner-ups at the next 1962 Merdeka Tournament where he scored the lone goal in the first match against Burma in the 44th minute.
 He also played in the friendly series against China in 1963.
 He also played against Iran in the Summer Olympics qualifiers.
-He remained with the national team till 1966.